aishwaryasarath/HashiCorp-Packer-notes/2-Configuring-provisioners.md

 <img width="706" alt="image" src="https://user-images.githubusercontent.com/49971693/167229524-0845b8da-90c7-43c7-9c6f-685d1f24ae44.png">

+## 4. Create a new instance with AMI image created and check if nginx is installed

-## 4. Deregister the AMI to avoid charges
+## 5. Deregister the AMI to avoid charges